 On both fronts, Admiral were the replacements as they sought to re-assert themselves in the kit game, with a five-year contract agreed, as outlined in the excellent book Do You Want To Win? by Daniel Chapman, which covers the club’s development during the period from 1988-92.

-Sartorially, Admiral’s most noticeable change was the designation of blue as the away colour, with yellow demoted to third choice.
+Sartorially, Admiral’s most noticeable change was the designation of blue as the away colour, with yellow demoted to third choice (the same situation would pertain in 2016-17).
 Daniel goes into detail on blue Leeds change strips here, and it is a deviation mentioned in that piece that we will look at.

-With nobody wearing white shirts and yellow shorts, there was never a need to switch from all-yellow, but the trip to White Hart Lane to face Tottenham Hotspur in February 1993 saw the team emerge in something resembling the change kit worn in the late 1960s.
+With nobody wearing white shirts and yellow shorts, there was never a need for a mashup, but the trip to White Hart Lane to face Tottenham Hotspur in February 1993 saw the team emerge in something resembling the change kit worn in the late 1960s.

-The league outings, coupled with the 3-0 Champions League defeat to VfB Stuttgart, meant the blue shirt was also winless and it wasn’t seen after this game, with the yellow preferred when a change was required.
+The league outings, coupled with the 3-0 Champions League defeat to VfB Stuttgart, meant the blue shirt was also winless (competitively, anyway – thanks to Kit Crimes for digging out pics of a victorious friendly against Nagoya Grampus Eight) and it wasn’t seen in the league after this game, with the yellow preferred when a change was required.

 Despite the five-year deal, Leeds and Admiral’s link-up ended in the summer of 1993, with Asics taking over.
 In 1993-94, Leeds would pair their home shorts with their yellow and blue striped away shirt at White Hart Lane, but subsequent seasons saw blue away shorts worn there with no problems.